Information for international visitors

 COVID-19

-We continue to monitor COVID-19 regulations in line with advice from the Australian Government and local health authorities to ensure your health is protected.
+We monitor COVID-19 regulations in line with advice from the Australian Government and local health authorities to ensure your health is protected.

 Learn more